usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/Sprint-3/Digital Service Tech Bootcamp.md

 **2\.
 Identity and Access Management (IAM)**

-All federal digital services must integrate with the agency’s Identity and Access Management systems.
+All federal digital services must integrate with the agency’s Identity and Access Management (IAM) systems.
 IAM ensures that only authorized users can access protected systems and data.

 * **CO/COR role**: Confirm that the digital system can be integrated with the agency’s approved IAM platform